 The City Secretary will not accept late bids.
 Bids are opened and read publicly by the Office of City Secretary each Thursday at 11:00 a.m., unless specified otherwise.
 This is a public meeting held at the above location and anyone may attend.

-The Strategic Purchasing Division makes bid tabulations available to the public after an award has been made by City Council.
+The Strategic Procurement Division makes bid tabulations available to the public after an award has been made by City Council.
 You can search for bid tabulations by bid name or bid number through our Search Engine.
 Copies of the tabulations will be provided to any supplier upon request for a fee as defined by the Texas Open Records Act.
 Previously advertised Bids and Proposals are also available upon request for the same fee.